 - the VOBs have the same frame rate for the video

-Basically, all the videos come from the source and hence all their parameters match.
+Basically, all the videos come from the same source and hence all their parameters match.

-Not only that, you can also join the VOBs into a different container without transcoding (e.g into MKV) as long as that container supports those codec formats.
+Not only that, we can also join the VOBs into a different container without transcoding (e.g into MKV) as long as that container supports those codec formats.

 Now this will work on just about any container format and not just VOB as long as the videos meet these conditions.
 If the videos you wish to join have different codecs, joining videos this way will simply not work.

-For instance, you can’t join an MP4 with H.264 video and AAC audio with another MP4 with H.264 video and AC-3 audio even if the other parameters match.
-The container is however not an issue and you can join an MP4 with H.264 Video and AAC audio with an MKV having the same parameters.
+For instance, you can’t join an MP4 with H.264 video and AAC audio with another MP4 with H.264 video and AC-3 audio, even if the other parameters match.
+The container is however not an issue, and you can actually join an MP4 with H.264 Video and AAC audio with an MKV having the same parameters.

-Incompatibility issues can be easily avoided by making sure the videos come from the source.
-You can however get away with this as long as the parameters match e.g. multi-part videos uploaded on YouTube work just fine.
+Most incompatibility issues can be easily avoided by ensuring the videos come from the same source.
+You can however get away with this as long as the parameters match e.g. multipart videos uploaded on YouTube work just fine.

 If you need to output to a specific container, make sure to check this comparison table for codec support for almost any container out there.
 You can also use MediaInfo to confirm that the codecs and other parameters match.

-In Windows, the Details Bar also lists some of this info when you select a video however it’s doesn’t work on all videos.
+In Windows, the Details Bar (pre-Windows 10) also lists some of this info when you select a video however it doesn’t work on all videos.

-If you’re unsure of which container to use, my rule of thumb is that you stick with MKV as it supports virtually any video/audio codec out there.
+If you’re unsure of which container to use, a good rule of thumb is to use MKV which supports virtually any video/audio codec out there.